-Today we wrapped up a semester of Botany with our informal homeschool co-op by taking a scavenger hunt hike with three families who have children close in age to ours. […]
+Today we wrapped up a semester of Botany with our informal homeschool co-op by taking a scavenger hunt hike with three families who have children close in age to ours.
+This concept of sharing educational experiences with a few friends is the essential definition of […]

 Give Your Homeschool New Life: Take it Outside!

-Today while my eldest daughter was at the park with me, she noticed a picnic table in a secluded area with trees around it and said, […]
+Today while my eldest daughter was at the park with me, she noticed a picnic table in a secluded area with trees around it and said, “Look mom — that would be a nice place for us to do school one […]

 Top Homeschool Posts of 2014: Hands-On